BlackRiverCoder/Kryal_cube_mk1.2-ABL/README.md

  > You can avoid many problems!

  > [!CAUTION]
  > Flashing the firmware is the most dangerous part, so double-check everything!
-(Code, USB connection)
+(Code, USB connection).
  > While flashing, printer must be powered up!

  - 1.) **In VisualCode click build code, if the build is successful, you can write.**